 The most prominent factor in determining whether or not you should get a liquid cooler or air cooler is how much you have to spend.
 On average, liquid coolers cost quite a bit more than air coolers.

-In fact, if you have $60 or less to spend on your new gaming computer’s cooler, your only options will be air CPU coolers.
+In fact, if you have ~$60 or less to spend on your new gaming computer’s cooler, your only options will be air CPU coolers, as smaller liquid coolers (like 120mm AIOs or 140mm AIOs) come in at around ~$70.

 The other factor that is important to note here is that, typically, smaller AIO liquid coolers perform worse than higher-end air coolers.